Execution plans in depth

 Resources

-Click here to download a ZIP file containing the slide deck and demo code used in this presentation.
+Click one of the links below to download a ZIP file containing the slide deck and demo code used in this presentation.
 Note that the ZIP file is encrypted with a password that will be given to you during the precon.
 Please respect the huge time investment to create the content for a full-day workshop by not sharing the password or the content of this archive with others.

 Note that Windows’ built-in unzip functionality doesn’t support passwords in some versions.
 Please use a too such as WinRAR, WinZIP, or 7-Zip to open this file.
 For a Mac, try iZip.

-(Note: my presentations tend to evolve over time, so the version you find here may not be an exact match for the version you witnessed).
+(Note: my presentations tend to evolve over time, so the version you find here may not be an exact match for the version you saw).